 Lakhon Mein Aik is considered one of the most sensitive, balanced and brilliant films to come out of Pakistan.
-What’s more, this film having a Hindu-Muslim (read India-Pakistan) love story as its central thread is supposed to have ‘inspired’ Raj Kapoor to try his own take on the subject, Heena, which ultimately son Randhir Kapoor directed as a tribute to his father, who passed away before the film could be made.
+What’s more, this film having an Indo-Pak love story as its central thread – perhaps the earliest film to do so – is supposed to have ‘inspired’ Raj Kapoor to try his own take on the subject, Heena (1991), which ultimately son Randhir Kapoor directed as a tribute to his father, who passed away before the film could be made.

-Anyway, coming back to Lakhon Mein Aik, the screenplay is weak, predictable and cliched while technically and aesthetically, the film is one of the better made films across the border but then that isn’t saying much at all.
-The performances, rated so high in Pakistan, have not held up in many sequences; especially so in the developing love story between Shamim Ara and Ejaz Durrani.
-So as the cute village belle, she overacts, walks about with a lamb in her hands and playfully sticks her tongue out at the hero.
-But yes, Shamim Ara is adequate enough and more at home in the more serious portions of the film.
-Ejaz was never a great actor to begin with and he doesn’t change your perception of his histrionic ability with this film.
-Agha Talish as the Muslim foster father of the girl comes off best and Mustafa Qureshi makes a striking enough screen debut as Shamim Ara’s villainous husband thus starting off on a glorious career of villainy in Pakistan.
+The screenplay, though having its odd moments, is weak overall and while technically and aesthetically, the film is one of the better made films across the border, still that isn’t saying much at all.
+The performances, rated so high in Pakistan, have not held up in many parts; especially so in the developing love story between Shamim Ara and Ejaz Durrani.
+Not only is the development abrupt after the first two meetings, it doesn’t help that Shamim Ara overplays the cute, feisty village belle bit till it grates.
+Thankfully, she is adequate enough and generally at home in the more serious and dramatic portions of the film.
+Echoing the trials and tribulation of her namesake in Hindu mythology as she was forgotten by her husband, King Dushyant, so too does she have to suffer as Mehmood as Dildar forgets her.
+Ejaz, never a great actor to begin with, doesn’t change your perception of his wooden histrionic ability.
+Agha Talish as Ahmed Ali easily comes off best with a sensitive performance.
+Saqi is fine as the kind-hearted Dilbar Khan while Mustafa Qureshi makes a loud enough screen debut as Shamim Ara’s villainous husband, thus starting off on a glorious career of villainy in Pakistan.

-No complaints with the music though.
+The highlight of the film is easily its music.
 Lakhon Mein Aik has some wonderful songs composed by Nisar Bazmi and rendered amazingly well by the one and only Noor Jehan.
-The songs are some of the finest songs she has sung in Pakistan – Chalo Achha Hua Tum Bhool Gaye, Ho Sun Sajna Dukhi Man ki Pukar, Bahut Mushkil Se Hua Tera Mera Pyar Piya and Man Mandir ke Devta among others.
+The songs are some of the finest songs she has sung in Pakistan – Chalo Achha Hua Tum Bhool Gaye, Ho Sun Sajna Dukhi Man ki Pukar, Bahut Mushkil Se Hua Tera Mera Pyar Piya and Man Mandir Ke Devta among others.
 Mehdi Hassan gives fine support with his rendering of Dil Diya Dard Liya.
-Man Mandir ke Devta, a bhajan, was banned by Radio Pakistan but the records sold like hot cakes.
-However, its placement in the film and picturization just leaves you speechless, coming as it does on the ‘suhaag raat’.
-Mustafa Qureshi roughly pushes Shamim Ara aside after she tells him she loves another – the classic “you may possess my body but never my heart” type of dialogue!
-What follows is gobsmacking.
+The bhajan, Man Mandir ke Devta, was banned by Radio Pakistan but the records sold like hot cakes.
+However, its placement in the film and picturization just leaves you speechless, coming as it does on the ‘suhaag raat’ od Shakuntala and Madhusudhan.
+Mustafa Qureshi slaps and roughly pushes Shamim Ara aside after she tells him she loves another – the classic “you may possess my body but never my heart” type of dialogue!
+What follows is astounding.
 The film arbitrarily cuts to the song wherein Shamim Ara dances in a temple before a deity which becomes Ejaz.
 As the two look dreamily into each other’s eyes, Mustafa Qureshi enters and shoots at Ejaz with Shamim Ara coming in front of him!
 And then we come back to her having just been pushed aside by him.
 It’s gobsmacking to say the least!

 The film went on to be a huge success at the box office in Pakistan and won Nigar Awards for Best Actress (Shamim Ara), Best Supporting Actor (Saqi), Best Sound, Best Camera, Best Female Singer (Noor Jehan) and Best Lyricist (Fayyaz Hashmi).

-Of course, critics in Pakistan lapped up the film and even today claim it to be superior to Heena (huh?!) but if you actually want to see a Pakistani film dealing sensitively with India-Pakistan issues, watch the partition drama Kartar Singh (1959) instead.
+Critics in Pakistan lapped up the film and even today claim it to be superior to Heena, which, truth be told, has a far stronger humane message.
+But if you actually want to see a Pakistani film dealing sensitively with the Partition, watch the Punjabi drama Kartar Singh (1959) instead.
+Lakhon Mein Aik‘s biggest legacy, still continuing, may be its mirroring the Romeo-Juliet theme onto the Indo-Pak love story, where the lovers are opposed not just by their families, but by their religions and nationalities as well.

 Urdu, Drama, Black & White